Car Braking Distance Calculator Back

 How much does reaction time increase with drunk driving?

 Normal reaction time of 0.5–1.0 seconds can increase to 1.5–2.5 seconds or more under the influence of alcohol.
-At 60 km/h, if reaction time increases from 0.8 s to 2.0 s, the free-running distance increases from 13 m to 33 m, significantly extending the total stopping distance.
+At 60 km/h, if reaction time increases from 0.8 s to 2.0 s, the reaction distance increases from 13 m to 33 m, significantly extending the total stopping distance.
 This is one of the main reasons drunk driving leads to serious accidents.

 Does regenerative braking in electric vehicles (EVs) affect braking distance?